markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 Interoperability Between Services
 ---------------------------------

-As we move towards a new repository system, UT Libraries Digital Initiatives plans to focus on a few standards for interoperability and to serve data for specific use cases: :code:`IIIF` and :code:`OAI-PMH`.
+While ensuring preservation of and providing access to our digital objects is of upmost importance, we also need to seve these objects to other technologies.
+As we move towards a new repository system, we plans to focus on a few standards and services for interoperability.
+Longterm, we intend for :code:`IIIF` and its various specifications to be the focus for interoperability.
+Because some of the IIIF specifications are still in their infancy, we will use :code:`OAI-PMH` to a limited extent in the short term.
+The diagram below describes this:

 .. image:: ../images/interoperability_overview.png